Short Story Analysis: “The Judge’s House” by Bram Stoker

-Today, I am going to provide a short summary and brief analysis of the short story “The Judge’s House” by Bram Stoker.
-It’s quite spooky, so, as always, if you haven’t read it yet, please do yourself a favor and check it out on your own before you read my overview!
+Today, I am going to provide a short summary and analysis of the short story “The Judge’s House” by Bram Stoker.
+It’s quite spooky and features many elements of Gothic literature.
+Even so, it is a stand out classic in the haunted house genre.

 Summary

-The story is presumably set at the turn of the century and is about a math student named Malcolm Malcolmson, who is seeking a quiet place to work on his studies.
-Luckily, after searching for a time, he discovers a long-abandoned home of a judge in the town of Benchurch and takes up residence for a time.
+The story takes place at the turn of the century.
+It is about a math student named Malcolm Malcolmson, who is seeking a quiet place to work on his studies.
+Luckily, after searching for a time, he discovers a long-abandoned home.
+The home once belonged to a judge in the town of Benchurch.
+There the student takes up residence for a time.

 The house is a strange one: